An international knowledge platform dedicated to “A Message: Time of Unity”

 A glorious verse.

-Do not act out of an expectation of reward from Allah, but from the inner drive of your soul, for expecting a reward is self-interest.
+Do not do good for the sake of reward from Allah, but from the desire of your own soul.
+To do good for reward is still self-interest.

 Choose Another Chapter: